Affinity Publisher: Version 2

+Version 3 and merge into Affinity

+In October 2025, Affinity Publisher was discontinued in favour of the freemium Affinity by Canva, which has unified the functionality of the three separate Affinity applications.

 Reception

 Affinity Publisher received generally favorable reviews following its initial release in 2019, with the application's range of features, its StudioLink integration with Affinity Designer/Photo, and non-subscription pricing model commonly cited as positive areas.
-Limitations noted by reviewers of the initial release included its lack of support for InDesign's document (INDD) & markup (IDML) files (although Serif added IDML support in February 2020), for footnotes & endnotes, and for GREP-based and nested styles.
+Limitations noted by reviewers of the initial release included its lack of support for InDesign's document (INDD) and markup (IDML) files (although Serif added IDML support in February 2020), for footnotes & endnotes, and for GREP-based and nested styles.

 Many reviews drew comparisons between Publisher and InDesign, often noting that Publisher's first release did not have all of the features required to serve as a full replacement; however, CreativePro also acknowledged it as having additional tools that are not present in InDesign or other desktop publishing applications.

 In December 2019, Apple named Publisher the “Mac App of the Year”.